-Some of the most important information about a truck wreck can come from the black box or event data recorder on most of the newer model 18 18-wheelers.
+Some of the most important information about a truck wreck can come from the black box or event data recorder on 18-wheelers.
 Reaching the critical information before it is destroyed can be a crucial step for your legal representatives.

-Event data recorders typically display the vehicle’s speed in the crucial seconds leading up to a truck accident, as well as other vital information such as RPMs and critical brake application data.
+Event data recorders typically display the vehicle’s speed in the crucial seconds leading up to a truck accident, along with other vital information, such as RPMs and critical brake application data.
+Getting a semi truck black box lawyer in Houston should be a first step after a serious trucking accident.

-Black boxes are really computer modules, also called “event data recorders” or EDRs.
+Black boxes are computer modules, also called “event data recorders” (EDRs).
 An EDR will be found on most modern tractor-trailers and passenger cars on the road today.
 An EDR will record speed before and during an accident, Braking, and even evasive maneuvers or the absence of evasive actions.

 Truck drivers, like many other drivers, tend to recall how an accident happened in a manner most favorable to themselves.
 This is particularly true after they have met with their defense attorney.

-Obtaining the crash data from the black box can serve to curb the truck driver’s imagination on how the accident happened at least relative to the speed and braking application of the vehicle.
+Obtaining crash data from the black box can help curb the truck driver’s imagination about how the accident happened, at least regarding the vehicle’s speed and braking application.

 Downloading the data requires specialized equipment and expertise.
 Hiring an attorney for a truck accident can enable the retrieval of the necessary evidence,

-Many families believe that there is no rush in obtaining legal representation after a very serious accident simply because they doubt that the truck driver or trucking company can reasonably deny responsibility for the accident.
+Many families believe there is no rush to obtain legal representation after a serious accident, because they doubt the truck driver or trucking company can reasonably deny responsibility.
 This is generally a major mistake.
 Getting the best 18-wheeler lawyer early is a must.
+Truck EDR data in Texas accidents can be critical evidence, and truck accident evidence preservation is important in some collisions.

 In some truck crashes, the event data recorder information may not be critically important, and these cases often have numerous eyewitnesses, many of whom are other motorists traveling near the big rig.

-In other truck accidents, the computer data from the black box can be extremely important evidence for reconstructing the accident and properly apportioning responsibility for the truck accident.
+In other truck accidents, the computer data from the black box can be extremely important evidence for reconstructing the accident and properly apportioning responsibility.

 Recently, many defense interests and truck accident lawsuits have been pushing to put the truck back in service as quickly as possible after an accident, effectively preventing the victim’s family from preserving the evidence and obtaining critical facts from the black box or the vehicle itself.